"The uniform makes for brotherhood, since when universally adopted

 The tan and green Boy Scout uniform is a well-known symbol of American scouting.
 All Scouts in the program wear the same uniform with the major differences being the badges each has earned and the Troop specific neckerchief.
 The uniform and insignia give a Scout visibility and create a level of identity within both the unit and the community.
 The uniform is used to promote equality while showing individual achievement.

 s shown here by these sharply dressed Eagle Scouts, the "Class A" uniform consists of the official tan shirt and green switchback pants/shorts (with shirt tucked in and a Scout belt if pants have loops), along with the Troop neckerchief (worn over the shirt collar) and slide (or a bolo tie).
-On the shirt are worn the blue fleur de lis, forest green loops on the shoulder epaulets, the Theodore Roosevelt Council and unit (Troop) designation ("71"), a "90" veteran bar and an array of different badges and insignia, depending on the Scout's rank, leadership and achievements.
+On the shirt are worn the blue fleur de lis, forest green loops on the shoulder epaulets, the Theodore Roosevelt Council and unit (Troop) number ("71"), a "90" veteran bar and an array of different badges and insignia, depending on the Scout's rank, leadership and achievements.
 Merit badges adorn the green sash worn at official events.
+Sashes should be labeled on the inside with Scout's name.

 Not sure of the meaning or placement of the various patches, badges, awards and other insignia on the uniform?
-Check the Uniform Inspection Sheet and Award & Insignia Guides.
-NOTE: "Totin' Chip" and "Firem'n Chit" are temporary insignia that may not be worn at the same time, must be removed after the next rank advancement and are worn centered on the right shirt pocket (not on the flap).
+Check the photos below for the basics or see the Uniform Inspection Sheet and Award & Insignia Guides for more detail.
+NOTE: "Totin' Chip" and "Firem'n Chit" are temporary insignia that may not be worn at the same time and are placed centered on the right shirt pocket (not on the flap).